Skip to main content

 Step 5: Restart Stripe, Mercury, and the financial stack

 The SOS status change to 'active' or 'good standing' is what unlocks the rest of the recovery.
-Once the SOS portal shows the LLC as active, the financial-stack systems re-verify on their next nightly cross-check.
-Most providers re-activate within 1-7 days, but a few require a manual support ticket and document upload.
+Once the SOS portal shows the LLC as active, the financial-stack systems re-verify on their next periodic cross-check.
+Restoration is typically automatic on the next KYB sync, though some providers require a manual support ticket with the updated SOS screenshot.

-- 1Mercury, Brex, Relay business banking.
-The first to detect the SOS change.
-Most banks restore account access within 24-72 hours of the SOS status change, sometimes with a brief support email asking for confirmation.
+1. 1Mercury, Brex, Relay business banking.
+Typically the first to detect the SOS change.
+Banks generally restore account access on the next compliance sync after the SOS status updates, sometimes with a brief support email asking for confirmation.
 Account freezes during the 'not in good standing' window mean any incoming wires were rejected; check with the sender to re-send.

-- 2Stripe.
-Updates business profile compliance status on the next sync (usually 24-48 hours after SOS change).
-Stripe sometimes pauses payouts in the meantime; the pause releases automatically once verification clears.
+2. 2Stripe.
+Updates business profile compliance status on the next sync.
+Stripe sometimes pauses payouts in the meantime; the pause typically releases once verification clears.

-- 3Credit card issuers (Brex, Ramp, American Express Business).
-Restore card functionality within 1-3 business days.
+3. 3Credit card issuers (Brex, Ramp, American Express Business).
+Card functionality typically restores within a few business days.
 Some issuers require a fresh credit application if the freeze lasted more than 30 days; the fresh application reuses the LLC's PAYDEX score and active credit profile, so it usually approves quickly.

 If the trigger was an address mismatch, fix the address as part of the recovery